 Step 3b: Place button on your page layout

-- Scroll down to page layout related list section, and click edit the “Edit” link next to the page layout where you want to add the S-Docs button (you will repeat this for each page layout that you want the S-Docs button to appear)
+- Scroll down to the page layout related list section, and click the Edit link next to the page layout where you want to add the S-Docs button (you will repeat this for each page layout that you want the S-Docs button to appear).

 If you have already created an S-Docs template for your custom object, you can now open one of your custom object records, click on the S-Docs button, and generate your document.
 Otherwise, you will need to create at least one S-Docs template to begin using it with your custom Object.
 The next section describes this step.

-- You can also use leverage existing HTML templates by clicking on the “Source” button and then pasting your HTML.
+- You can also leverage existing HTML templates by clicking on the Source button and then pasting your HTML.
 More information regarding template design and sample templates are available here.

-- Once your template is saved, you can test it by opening a sample custom object record, clicking on the S-Docs button, selecting your new template, and then click on generate.
+- Once your template is saved, you can test it by opening a sample custom object record, clicking on the S-Docs button, selecting your new template, and then clicking on Generate.